DenisLabrecque/Denis-Labrecque-Website-2020/content/programming/Bing-API-map-waypoint-tool.md

 }
 {{</highlight>}}

-### How to Calculate Distance between Two Locations on Earth
+### Calculating Distance between Two Locations on Earth
+To know whether a vehicle has arrived to its waypoint requires measuring distance.
+One may also want to know the path's total length.

 Accurately finding two distances on earth requires including the earth's sphericity.
 To test this function's accuracy, try inputting two cities with a known distance between them.

 Of course, for our purposes, one could assume the earth is flat, but this is more fun.
 Code shamelessly taken from <a href="https://stackoverflow.com/a/365853/4682228">Calculate distance between 2 GPS coordinates</a> on Stack Overflow: